Want to help out?

 Howie Levine

-HOST & VOLUNTEER REPAIRER appliances
+HOST & REPAIR COACH appliances

 Howie enjoys working on simple machines like lamps, fans, and vacuums, with a special talent for bringing them back to life.
 He first discovered repair during the pandemic, salvaging appliances from the trash, fixing them, and giving them away.
 Alongside his repair skills, Howie has become our superstar host—keeping things smooth and making guests and volunteers feel right at home.
 Based in Queens, he also serves on the board of the Center for Urban Pedagogy.
 From time to time, his partner Leah joins as a co-host, making the welcoming team truly the best in-da-world!